Panther tank: Upgunning to the 8.8 cm

 During the development of the Schmalturm turret, Krupp proposed an up-gunned varriant using the 8.8 cm KwK 43 L/71 and modifying the turret minimally.
 Several drawings were made.
 Krupp's drawing Hln-130 shows that the gun was to be mounted 35 cm further forward than the 7.5 cm, with the gun carriage being 35 cm further back.
 This necessitated an extension to the turret.
 However, the gun still reduced internal space, making it harder to load.
-Krupp´s Hln-E142 drawing, called ´Pz.Kpfw.
-“Panther” mit 8.8cm L/71 (Kw.K.43)´, dating back to November 17, 1944, shows that the 8.8 would have had depression/elevation angles of -8/15 and would have lengthened the tank to 9.25 meters long.
+Krupp's Hln-E142 drawing, called ´Pz.Kpfw.
+“Panther” mit 8.8 cm L/71 (Kw.K.43)´, dating back to November 17, 1944, shows that the 8.8 would have had depression/elevation angles of -8/15 and would have lengthened the tank to 9.25 meters long.

 On January 23, 1945, a meeting was held by the Entwicklungskommission in which the project was handed over to Daimler-Benz.
 The turret ring of the Daimler-Benz Panther-Schmalturm-8.8 cm was enlarged by 100 mm, which increased the weight by 1 tonne.
 For the most part, however, the design was an 8.8 cm Kw.K.43 L/71 with repositioned trunnions in a mostly unchanged Schmalturm turret.
-By March of 1945, Daimler-Benz was slated to produce a soft-steel prototype.
+By March 1945, Daimler-Benz was slated to produce a soft-steel prototype.
 At this time, Krupp returned to the project under a request from Colonel Crohn.
 They were given the task of developing a turret for the 8.8 cm, which was an adaption of their previous design.
 The design was approved on March 14, 1945, with production slated to begin in the last quarter of 1945.